UAnagha/Ovarian-Cyst-Detection-Using-Deep-Learning-Techniques./README.md

 Various data preprocessing techniques were applied, including normalization and augmentation, to enhance model robustness and generalizability.

 ## Visualization
-Matplotlib and Seaborn were used for visualizing training and testing accuracies, as well as for plotting the confusion matrix and classification report.
+Matplotlib and Seaborn were used for visualizing training and testing accuracies, as well as for plotting the comparative analysis graph.

 ## Contributions
 Contributions are welcome!
 Please fork the repository and submit a pull request.